MY downtown Houston Part One

 801 Andrews St

-This outdoor church/park on the outskirts of downtown and near the historic Freedmen’s Town is listed on the National Register of Historic Places and was quite a sight to see.
-The original church was constructed of wood in 1889.
+This outdoor church/park, on the outskirts of downtown and near the historic Freedmen’s Town, is listed on the National Register of Historic Places and was quite a sight.
+The original church, constructed of wood in 1889, is still standing.

 It was destroyed in the 1900 Storm, rebuilt in 1923, and then severely damaged by fire in 2005.
 The City of Houston purchased the property in 2009, and the structure was reinforced with steel supports to preserve it.
-As its historical marker states, this church was sometimes referred to as the silk stocking church because of its wealthy members.
+As its historical marker states, this church was sometimes called the silk stocking church because of its wealthy members.

-It was quite beautiful to see and very unusual on its corner amid recently built condos and homes.
+It was beautiful and very unusual on its corner amid recently built condos and homes.

 Market Square Park